Advanced-Computer-Lab-2022/ACL-Team/README.md

 If you want to login as a Admin use these Credentials.
 Email:safrsas@gamal.com.
 Password:1234

+# Contributions
+Any Contributiona are welcomed to imporove the website.
+1.Clone the repository.
+2.Install dependancies.
+3.Create branch and do your work.
+4.Provide messages for the creaters to view.
+5.commit and push your work.
+6.wait for the creater to view your work and to be merged if master approved upon.

 # Credits
 The project is created with the contribution of 4 members.